AdilMir1433/API-Gateway/README.md

-# User Service
+# API Gateway

-A micro service to maintain and manipulate the user data.
-Contains Roles of an ADMIN, STUDENT and TEACHER.

-Communicates with a database to maintain Data.
-Communicates with other microservices.
+A micro service to route users request to appropiate controllers.
+Takes names of services from eureka server